yale-nlp/fine-grained-lt/README.md

 pre-commit install
 ```

-We also create a new environment specifically for the <a href="https://github.com/ThomasScialom/QuestEval#text-simplification">QuestEval</a> evaluation metric, using the following steps.
+We also install the QuestEval <a href="https://github.com/ThomasScialom/QuestEval#text-simplification">QuestEval</a> evaluation metric.
 Note we've modified the requirements file from the original `requirements.txt` file, so kindly use the QuestEval version in this directory.
 ```
-# Create environment and install requirements
-conda create --name questeval python=3.9 conda activate questeval pip3 install torch --extra-index-url https://download.pytorch.org/whl/cu113

-# Clone QuestEval and install
 cd QuestEval
 pip3 install -e .
 ```